coq/coq/doc/sphinx/addendum/type-classes.rst

 This declares singleton classes for reflexive and transitive relations, (see the :ref:`singleton class <singleton-class>` variant for an explanation).
-These may be used as part of other classes:
+These may be used as parts of other classes:

 .. coqtop:: all